Sv443/BetterYTM-Plugin-Template/README.md

   You can also quickly navigate through the BYTM API's internal code via ctrl+clicking.
 - In the `dist/` folder, the final build of your userscript will be created by vite.
   This is the file you will want to publish on platforms like GitHub, GreasyFork, OpenUserJS or your own website.
-- The root folder of the project (import prefix: `@root/`) contains the following:
-  - `.env.template` is an example file for an environment configuration.
-    Copy the file to `.env` and modify it to your needs to change the behavior of the build process.
-  - `.gitmodules` contains the submodule configuration, where the BetterYTM repository is linked.
-Only modify this via terminal commands.
-  - `changelog.md` documents all changes between your plugin's versions.
-It is recommended to keep this up to date.
-  - `eslint.config.mjs` contains the ESLint configuration in the new v9 format.
-Feel free to modify this to your liking.
-    The default settings include 2-space indentation, double quotes, trailing commas, and a few other settings.
-  - `package.json` is the single source of truth for lots of your plugin's metadata, like the name, version, description, etc.
-    Make sure to update this file to match your plugin's details.
-  - `tsconfig.json` contains the TypeScript configuration.
-Feel free to modify this to your needs.
-  - `vite.config.ts` contains the Vite build configuration.
-This is where your userscript metadata and some default values are defined.

 <br>